RTBHOUSE/google_groups_auth/README.md

 # google_groups_auth
-Apache auth based on google groups.
+Apache auth based on google groups. (works with mod_auth_openidc : https://github.com/zmartzone/mod_auth_openidc)

+google_groups_auth.py grant access only to defined google groups members.
+Header googlegroup contain list of all user groups (base64).
+It is usefull for additional authorization on the app side.

 ## INSTALL